The Act of the Cooperative Education Implementation in Senior High Schools and the Protection of Student Participants’ Rights

 2. Require student participants to pay deposit.

-3. Formulate regulations of accommodations, transportation, living allowance and its adjustment, payment method, and standards of calculation that are not in accordance with Subparagraph 10 of Paragraph 1 of Article 16.
+3. Formulate regulations of accommodations, transportation, living allowances and their adjustments, payment methods, and calculation standards that are not in accordance with Subparagraph 10 of Paragraph 1 of Article 16.

-4. Deprive student participants of their right in requesting damage compensation, or restrict the amount of damage compensation.
+4. Deprive student participants of their rights in requesting damage compensation, or restrict the amount of damage compensation.

 5. Give extra hours of training or promote products to student participants.